 Assuming that x_g^{-1} is stored in a structure qs of type qstate_type, we copy all valid entries qs.data[i] to elem[i+1].
 This amounts to copying the components (A, Q) of the triple (e, A, Q) from qs to elem.
-We always reduce the quadratic state matrix in qs before copying it, as indicated in section The subgroup G{x0} of the Monster and the Clifford group.
+We always reduce the quadratic state matrix in qs before copying it, as indicated in section Long-term stable storage of vectors of the representation.
 We fill unused entries and bits in the array elem with zeros.
 Thus the representation of a $g \in G{x0}$ in memory is unique. qs can easily be reconstructed from elem, assuming that the scalar factor e in the triple (e, A, Q) is positive, and that trailing zero entries in the array elem are unused.